 Assuming you eat before you leave Hilo or Kona, you’re talking 6-8 hours before you are close to dining options again.
 Pack a lunch, snacks, and a whole lotta water!
 You’re going to need it!
 Don’t worry, there are plenty of great picnic spots along the way.

-Check Out the Southernmost Point in the U.S.
+Check Out the Southernmost Point of the United States

-You may have thought you saw this in Key West, but nope!
+You may have thought you saw the Southernmost Point of the U.S. in Key West, but nope!
 That’s just for the continental U.S. This is the real deal.
 For some reason, I got it in my head that this place was called the “End of the World,” which does make it sound more badass, but it is still cool none-the-less.
-Definitely worth a stop.
+Definitely worth a stop, although the drive all the way down South Point Road is long.

 Hope you enjoy your trip to this area as much as we did!
+The soft green sand and dramatic steep cliffs along the hike are stunning.
 For more tips for visiting the Big Island and the rest of Hawaii, click here.
 And read more about how we go to epic places like this by visiting places long-term through house sitting.